 However, we here at DIY Travel HQ definitely feel that the koala experience deserves to be in a league of its own!

-And Gorge Wildlife Park is one of the best places for where to cuddle a koala in Adelaide – and meet other iconic Australian animals, such as the albino kangaroo.
+And Gorge Wildlife Park is one of the best places to cuddle a koala in Adelaide – and meet other iconic Australian animals, such as the albino kangaroo.

 It’s one of the top reasons why Adelaide is Australia’s most under-rated city!